LogicStamp/logicstamp-context/docs/CONTEXT.md

   `--profile llm-safe --format pretty`).
 - Use `--max-nodes` to keep bundle size manageable before sharing with LLMs.
 - Run `stamp context validate` after generation to catch schema drift early.
+- Use `stamp context clean` to remove all context artifacts when resetting or switching branches.